 - Lime Juice: Only FRESH lime juice will do for salsa.
 The lime juice will add acidity and freshness that can not be rivaled.
 Some people like lemon juice, but just like my recipe for homemade guacamole, I feel that lime juice is superior.

 - Salt: I use kosher salt as I feel it has a better taste and it is easier to control the amount of saltiness when using kosher salt than table salt.
-And the amount of salt will depend on how fresh your tomatoes are and personal preference.
+And the amount of salt will depend on how fresh your tomatoes are and your personal preference.
 Start with 1 teaspoon and adjust after blending.

-How to make Fresh Tomato Salsa
+How to Prepare Fresh Tomatoes for Salsa

 - Score the top of the tomatoes by cutting an "X" on the top of the tomato.